 - In the first row (# of articles with issues in this area), organizational performance is visible.
 This is a great area to focus on with groups of KCS Coaches.
 In this example, many articles are duplicates, incomplete, or unusable.
 This result could mean knowledge workers need more training on searching and documenting content.

 - One contributor, Kim, is a prolific contributor, but also leads in the top three categories of problems.
 Attention from a KCS Coach is merited.

 Evolve the Content Standard Checklist items based on experience.
 As an organization matures in its use and confidence in KCS, it becomes easier to pay attention to more granular or refined content considerations like versioning, global distribution, use of multimedia, and measuring team-based contribution in addition to individual contribution.

 Many mature organizations develop a weighting system for this more complex criterion as the violations do not all have the same impact.
 For example, a duplicate article is a more serious error than an article that is too wordy.
-(See the Progress Software case study on the KCS Academy Resources page for an example in practice.)
+(See the Progress Software case study for an example in practice.)
 Again, the criteria and weighting should be done based on the needs of the organization and should be considered only after the organization has had some experience with the Content Standard Checklist process.

 Knowledge Sampling for the Content Standard Checklist

 To complete a Content Standard Checklist spreadsheet, a group of qualified reviewers (usually the KCS Coaches) participate in regular knowledge sampling of articles from the knowledge base.
 While the articles are selected randomly (and assigned randomly to reviewers, so coaches are not often evaluating their coachee's articles), it is important to be sure to sample articles from each individual.

 Here is a typical process:

 - Develop a Content Standard Checklist and criteria